kq1231/temptation_destroyer/docs/ai_todolist.md

   - Add unit tests for multi-key management
   - Implement encryption/decryption test cases
   - Add widget tests for new chat session UI

+- [ ] **Humanize LLMS Context**
+  - Make the language more approachable and empathetic
+  - Use a conversational tone that's relatable and non-judgmental
+  - Ensure the content is supportive and encouraging, not just informative

+> If possible can you make the llms context a bit more humanistic and friendly/personal.
+This rn seems very ai ish.
+The words and sentences are way too perfect and formal to be able to make someone feel relaxed.
+Should definitely speak like a best friend who cares about you and is not just giving advice for advice